ahmadarif/adonis-swagger/instructions.md

   > For custom directory, please change the `config/swagger.js` as needed.

-* Other sample in YAML and JS format please refer this [link](https://github.com/ahmadarif/adonis-swagger/tree/master/sample)
+* For other sample in YAML and JS format, please refer to this [link](https://github.com/ahmadarif/adonis-swagger/tree/master/sample)